PandoraMedia/scooch/docs/getting_started/new_codebase.rst

     python ./batch_it.py --config ./config.yaml --data ./data/test_data.wav

-There we have it, a script that uses scooch to configure a class for producing mini-batches.
+There we have it, a script that uses Scooch to configure a class for producing mini-batches.
 This can be done simply with many different python config libraries.
 Next we'll look into some of the benefits of Scooch's object oriented approach in particular.

 4 - Encapsulation
 ''''''''''''''''''''''''''

-One of the primary benefits of scooch is that it constructs not only classes, but entire class hierarchies, with minimal code.
+One of the primary benefits of Scooch is that it constructs not only classes, but entire class hierarchies, with minimal code.
 Perhaps we want the :code:`Batcher` class above to produce augmentations of the data source it is reading from.

 To get started it might make sense to place our :code:`Batcher` class in a python package.
 We can do this by organizing our previous files like so in the following directories: